GFUIlsda/FirstProject/README.md

 -------------------------------------

 The repository has:

-- Archive file "ITBook.zip" - archived before and after the course, the date and time of upload;
+- Archive file "ITBook.zip" - been archived before and after the course "iOS", made the date and time of upload;
 - Individual pages "ITBook" - my current work in XCode, updates are specified in the repository to the right of the file description

+Attention!
 The file ".
 DS Store" maintains a history of changes and is present in every directory